amandahinton/homeslice/README.md

 ![](https://github.com/amandahinton/homeslice/blob/main/design/homeslice_brand_style.png)

 ## Challenges and Learnings
-* LearningRedux and Thunk on the fly, as needed to implement
+* Learning Redux and Thunk on the fly, as needed to implement
 * Limited time constraints: build an app in one week
 * Waiting until all of the required data has been returned before using it
 * Managing state